 Where to Eat in Alpena, Michigan

-I visit a lot of breweries, but I’ve never been to one with as good of food as Austin Brothers Beer Co. in Alpena.
-The menu is bursting with incredible offerings, such as a fantastic Beer Cheese Fondue (tucked in a loaf of molasses beer bread), Beef Brisket Sandwich (with bacon beer jam and Swiss style bread), and Korean Sloppy Joes (with Kimchi slaw).
-Enhance your meal with a beer flight, including the Pineapple Smoothie IPA and Triple Berry Goes.
-You won’t leave hungry from this top-notch brewery and eatery.
+I visit a lot of breweries for my job, but one of the best was Austin Brothers Beer Co in Alpena.
+The menu is bursting with goodies like Beer Cheese Fondue (tucked in a loaf of molasses beer bread!), Beef Brisket Sandwich (bacon beer jam and Swiss-style bread), and Korean Sloppy Joes with Kimchi.
+Enhance your meal with a delicious beer flight.
+My top picks were the Triply Berry Gose and the Pineapple Smoothie IPA.
+You certainly won’t leave hungry or unsatisfied from this top-notch eatery.

 Cabin Creek Coffee

 Sip a delicious cup of coffee or tea, paired with a slice of quiche or breakfast sandwich, from Cabin Creek Coffee.
 This cozy shop has a wide selection of pastries, specialty coffees, and smoothies to choose from.
 For lunch, try a flatbread, pizza, sandwich, or soup.

 I loved the deer-head decor, which added to the rugged charm of this local establishment.

 Sink your teeth into a darned tasty breakfast at Nick’s Southside Country Diner.
 This authentic 1950’s box-car diner offers fast and friendly service, eggs cooked to order, and pancakes shaped like airplanes, bunnies, or whatever creation the chef is feeling.
 Dinner ranges from coney dogs to chicken & dumplings, and everything in between.